cjmartin20/Galactic-Attributes/ReadMe.txt

 		The game should should automatically start
 To change the type of device being simulated go to top of simulator "view" > "view as" The testing was done using 'IphoneX'

+The majority of the functionality is in the file ./lib/gameSetup.lua The ./lib/images/ directory holds the pictures used The ./lib/numbers/ directory holds .lua files that are used to create number objects on the screen.
+The code in these files are uniformly formatted.
+The ./lib/numbers/ directory holds .lua files that are used to create basic shapes on the screen.
+The code in these files are uniformly formatted.